covid-19-impact-lab/sid/docs/source/reference_guides/events.rst

 ^^^^^^^^^^^

 A model is a function which receives ``states`` and ``params`` and returns a boolean series where new infections are marked with ``True``.
-The new infections in a period from contacts and multiple events are merged with a logical OR.
+The new infections per day from contacts and multiple events are merged with a logical OR.

 .. code-block:: python